wieluk/gameyfin-app/docs/playing.md

   without 32-bit system libraries, but can break anti-cheat.
 A variable typed in the box above wins over either switch.

+Changes save on their own: switches at once, text when you leave the box.
 These fields are not a shell.
 Quoting works, nothing else is interpreted.

 ### Installer memory limit